Close Menu

 Trump Signals More Tariffs Could Be on the Way

 Despite mounting opposition, Trump has hinted at additional trade restrictions.
-The former president has threatened to impose “reciprocal” tariffs on countries that currently have tariffs on U.S. goods.
+The president has threatened to impose “reciprocal” tariffs on countries that currently have tariffs on U.S. goods.

 Some analysts speculate that these tariffs could take effect as early as next month, potentially worsening trade relations worldwide.